jeffrafter/gattacker/README.md

 hciconfig <hci_interface> reset
 ```

-### Running ws-slave and advertise on the same box
+### Running ws-server and advertise on the same box

 With this configuration you may experience various problems.